WVLA-TV: News operation

 On April 28, 2009, most of the news staff was let go, including the main anchors, and WVLA announced that the 5 and 10 p.m. weekday newscasts would originate from KETK; however, the station's weekday morning newscast NBC 33 News Morning Edition still originated from Baton Rouge.

 In April 2010, BP Oil's Deepwater Horizon Rig exploded, then sank; oil began leaking from a well and was threatening coastal Louisiana.
 WVLA began once again producing local newscasts entitled Crisis on the Coast, although the sportscast was still anchored from Tyler, Texas.

 On July 5, 2010, WVLA began broadcasting their newscasts in 16:9 standard-definition widescreen.
 In August 2011, WVLA expanded its weekday morning newscast, now running from 5 to 7 a.m., then less than a month later on September 12, WVLA launched a half-hour weeknight newscast at 6:30 p.m.

 WVLA-TV's newscasts began to be simulcast on Lafayette sister station KLAF-LD when that station joined NBC on July 1, 2015; the arrangement lasted until KLAF launched its own newscasts on April 1, 2016.

-On September 8, 2015, on-air personality Derek Myers was fired from WVLA-TV after asking Senator David Vitter, who was running for governor, about an allegation that the elected official frequented prostitutes.
-After Myers asked the question, Vitter's campaign pulled hundreds-of-thousands of dollars in advertising from the NBC station in an attempt to silence the story.
+On September 8, 2015, on-air personality Derek Myers was fired from WVLA-TV after asking senator David Vitter, who was running for governor, about an allegation that he had frequented prostitutes.
+After Myers asked the question, Vitter's campaign pulled hundreds-of-thousands of dollars in advertising from the station in an attempt to silence the story.
 Vitter admitted to the prostitution allegations as part of the "DC Madam" scandal, and the scandal became a game-changer in the race for the Governor's mansion.
-The Senator went on to lose the run-off election by more than 12%, with the history of prostitution allegations being cited as the main reason for his downfall.
+The senator went on to lose the run-off election by more than 12%, with the history of prostitution allegations being cited as the main reason for his downfall.

 On September 21, 2015, WVLA changed its branding to Local 33 News, matching the trend of several of its sister stations.
 The station also debuted a new set, graphics, and began broadcasting news in high definition and moved its 6:30 p.m. newscast back to 6 p.m.